federicotdn/mabel/README.md

   --cpp-path <path>   Path used to store generated C++ files.
   --cs-path <path>    Path used to store generated C# files.
   --java-path <path>  Path used to store generated Java files.
+  --force-gen         Force source file generation, even if templates have not
+                      been modified.
 ```

 ## Examples